Elvric/cert_authority/review/NOTES.md

 - Webserver logs do not show up via rsyslog
 - rsyslogs are encrypted and stored in the root directory but they are left untouched on /var/log/rsyslog/* (which is necessary, overkill but not really a vulnerability per say)
 - Rsyslog is done through ssh forwarding meaning that it is hard to inject fake logs into the mix
+- If same new logfile come into the server with the same filename they will overwrite the already existing logs.

 ---
 # System description review key points